Connor-Walden/dragon-css/README.md

 Take flight with Dragon!
 A CSS framework built for champions.

 ## Description
 This CSS framework started as a joke made during my web development bootcamp...
 And it turned into what it is now!
 This framework was written in 100% vanilla CSS and is cross-browser compatible.
 This framework uses a grid system and all components try to stretch to fit the column they are in...
-In the future there will be a whole host of flex-based classes to organise your content within it's column.
+There are many new features in the grid that allow offsetting columns by however many column widths you want and a dock class to make sure a column is stuck to the left of the row.

 ## Features
 - Powerful grid system